AndyMc3000/ci-ms3-pool-club/README.md

 #### Functional Specifications: ####
 * Build a responsive Website with 3 main pages - a Homepage, a Player Homepage, and an Admin homepage.
 Each of these pages should have a selection of 'feature views'/pages linked from them.
 The Homepage should have 3 page views linked from it, those being; 'Current League Table' 'League Archive', and 'Register'.
 The Player Homepage should have 6 page views linked from it, those being; 'My League Stats', 'My Match List', 'Add Match Result', 'Find A Player', 'My League History', and 'Edit My Account'.
 The Admin Homepage should have 6 page views linked from it, those being; 'Add League', 'Add Player', 'Add Admin', 'Edit League', 'Edit Player', and 'Edit Match'.
-* * Include a Navigation bar to highlight the currently accessed page.
-The Navigation bar should also show 3 different views; One for a non-logged in user, one for a logged in registered player, and one for an Admin user.
+* All pages should include a Navigation bar to highlight the currently accessed page.
+The Navigation bar should have 3 different views; One for a non-logged in user, one for a logged in registered player, and one for an Admin user.
+* The Homepage should include a carousel of 3 x 'hero' images and messaging to include link buttons to the registration page.
+* The Homepage should include and introduction section and a 'why join us?' section, which should introduce the club and promote the benefits of joining it.
+* The Homepage should also have an 'Our Leagues' which describes what the Leagues are and how often they are run.
+This section should also include button links to pages to view; 1.
+The current/active League Table, and 2.
+Archived League Tables.
+* The Homepage should include a Contact Us section to show name, telephone, and email contact infromation for the CPC organisers, as well a contact form.
+* All pages should include a carousel with scrolling banners adverts for CPC sponsors at the bottom of the page.
+* All pages should include a Footer section which simply has a CPC logo which links to the Homepage, and copyright information.

 * Both pages should have a Jumbotron at the top of the page with relevant call-out messaging.
 The Homepage Jumbotron to include link to contact page in order to allow a user to find Party Chef contact details, and to send a query via a contact form.